ianunay/mock-node/README.md

 <code>mocknode --location</code> prints the installation path of mocknode.

+## Logs

+mocknode stores logs in the logs/ folder of the installation directory access.log - logs all requests to mocknode change.log - logs all configuration change requests made to mocknode

 ## Export and Import config

 The config.json file and stubs folder hold all the configuration of mocknode.